 Forced Medication:

 You will be given medication with terrible side effects.
-From what I've heard from a guy that was given something called Haldol, it's like your entire nervous system is given an electric shock 24 hours a day and you feel like you're having the shakes throughout your entire body and you can't relax even if you sit down (which supposedly makes it feel even worse), and it fogs up your brain, making you a zombie, so you can't think straight.
+From what I've heard from some of the people I've talked with that were given something called Haldol, and later on, verfied through other sources, it's like your entire nervous system is given an electric shock 24 hours a day and you feel like you're having the shakes throughout your entire body and you can't relax even if you sit down (which supposedly makes it feel even worse), and it fogs up your brain, making you a zombie, so you can't think straight.
 Your brain is no longer allowed to function properly, and it's like you've been given a lobotomy.
-From what I've been reading, the drugs they force you to take also permanently damage your brain, and the pictures show that parts of the brain are chemically burned away from the nerves, so if you take some of this stuff, I wouldn't count on you ever getting back to what level of brain activity you had before.
+The restlessness and inability to sit still is called acathisia by some, and akathisia by others.
+In some cases, it's an increased anxiety, whereas in others, it fills them with terror.
+The inability to think clearly is the Parkinson's disease like symptoms that are caused by the drugs blocking the dopamine receptors in the brain.
+Because some people can't accurately describe what they're feeling, they're usually prescribed higher dosages, which makes things even worse, and many of those able to communicate have called it a kind of chemical torture and felt tormented by this.
+In one book, a guy described it as a pain that's deep inside of you, lasting for several hours, and your back stiffens up and you can't move your neck or head, and even breathing is a painful experience.
+From what I've been reading, and the show I saw on the subject, the drugs they force you to take also permanently damage your brain, and the pictures I've seen show that parts of the brain are chemically burned away from the nerves, so if you take some of this stuff, don't count on ever getting back to what level of brain activity you had before.
 If your brain's been damaged in this manner, I think you can pretty much count on remaining that way for the rest of your life.
 If you think the people in the hospital care if they hurt you, you're in for a very nasty surprise!
-He also said it made his nervous system so screwed up that he couldn't even read for more than about 15 minutes before his eyes blurred.
-He told me that he gets these really sudden and violent dizzy spells sometimes now that're so bad that sometimes they make him fall down and that he's scared to death he's gonna be riding a bike or going up a ladder or something, get one of those dizzy spells and get killed.
-If you tell the doctors and nurses that the medication is hurting you and ask, beg and plead with them to not have to take the medication, I've heard that they'll strap you down and force you to or possibly even inject you with something worse.
-You have no choice and apparently they don't care what it does to you or makes you feel like. :-(I've even heard that they'll let you sign a voluntary admission paper that supposedly will give you the right to refuse medication after a while in there.
-One guy did and he thought that what it said was true on the paper about having the right to refuse medication.
-Sucker!
-You can't depend on humans to be honorable, especially ones that're holding you prisoner against your will! :-( Duh!!
-He was begging the nurse to be allowed to leave and go home because he couldn't stand it there anymore with the torture, lack of privacy, humiliation and being held against his will.
-The nurse gave him some medication and he thought he had a right to refuse to take it (he was stupid enough to believe that what the voluntary admission form said was the truth and that the humans there were going to honor what it said.
-Yeah, right!
-Ha, ha, ha, ha, ha, ha, ha!).
-He was told he could either take the medication or (you guessed it!) be strapped down on a bed and injected.
-It's like they expect you to like it there or something.
-I don't know about anyone else, but if I had a choice of either being held there against my will and getting humiliated, tortured and threatened by such obviously sadistic people or taking a bullet in the head, I'd choose the bullet!!!
+One person said it made their nervous system so screwed up that he couldn't even read for more than about 15 minutes before his eyes blurred, and said that he gets these really sudden and violent dizzy spells sometimes that're so bad that they make him fall down and he lives with the fear that he's gonna be riding a motorcycle or going up a ladder or something, get one of those dizzy spells and get killed.
+If you tell the doctors and nurses that the medication is hurting you and ask, beg and plead with them to not have to take the medication, it's been said that they'll strap you down and force you to or possibly even inject you with something worse.
+You have no choice and apparently they don't care what it does to you or makes you feel like. :-(

 This is how they treat you and they'll keep you there for weeks or even in one case I heard about over a month and possibly longer.